molmod/yaff/doc/howto.rst

 2. Implement ``to_file`` and ``from_file``

-3. Introduce fragment name spaces in the atom types, e.g. instead of using O_W and H_W, we should have WATER:O, WATER:H. In the system object, we should have an extra fragment dictionary to know which atom is part of what sort of fragment, e.g. something like: ``system.fragments = {'WATER':, np.array([0, 1, 2, 3, 4, 5, ...])}``.
+3. Low priority: Introduce fragment name spaces in the atom types, e.g. instead of using O_W and H_W, we should have WATER:O, WATER:H. In the system object, we should have an extra fragment dictionary to know which atom is part of what sort of fragment, e.g. something like: ``system.fragments = {'WATER':, np.array([0, 1, 2, 3, 4, 5, ...])}``.
 The corresponding atom types can simply be ``system.ffatypes=['O', 'H', 'H, 'O', 'H', 'H, ...]``.
 It is OK that different atoms in different fragments have coinciding atom type names.
 This approach has the following advantages:

    * It allows us to develop separate parameter files with sections for different sorts of fragments, e.g. WATER, CO2, ALANINE, GLYCINE, MIL-53,